zuanshi88/head_quarters/README.md

 # head_quarters
-Essentially a combination address book, project tracker, and writing management system written all in Ruby and run from the command line
+A combination address book, project tracker, and writing management system written all in Ruby and run from the command line

 ```command